Skip to main content

 Open the Jira issue and add Testream BDD Specs if the panel is not already visible.

-2. Create or draft a spec
+2. Create, draft, or reuse a spec

-Write a scenario manually, or select Draft with Rovo to turn rough acceptance criteria into a focused Gherkin scenario.
+• Select Draft with Rovo to turn rough acceptance criteria into a focused Gherkin scenario.
 Rovo asks you to approve the exact text before saving it.

-3. Improve an existing spec
+4. Improve an existing spec

 Use Improve with Rovo when the current scenario is too broad, unclear, or not independently testable.
 Review the proposed Gherkin before saving changes.

-4. Assess automated coverage
+5. Assess automated coverage

 Select Assess with Rovo or Re-assess with Rovo.
 Testream sends Rovo bounded evidence for the Jira issue so it can compare the saved Gherkin with matching automated test results.

-5. Review the assessment
+6. Review the assessment

 Rovo returns a coverage decision, confidence score, rationale, and best matching evidence.
 The result can be: